parikshit-pareek/privacy_preserving_feasibility_assesment/README.md

 * Newer GPML toolbox might require matching hyperparameter initialization.
 To avoid such issues, I have uploaded the GPML Toolbox version [here](https://github.com/parikshit-pareek/Closed-form-Power-Flow/tree/master/GPML).

 ##
-- Look [here](https://github.com/parikshit-pareek/Closed-form-Power-Flow) for more details
+- Look [here](https://github.com/parikshit-pareek/Closed-form-Power-Flow) for more details about closed-from learning
 - Other variable names are self-explaintory
 - All the codes are tested on MATLAB R2020b